skostogl/IBS_model_lookup_tables/README.md

-# Instructions from G. Sterbini from https://github.com/xsuite/example_DA_study/tree/release/v0.1.0 and IBS scripts from F. Antoniou
+### Instructions from G. Sterbini from https://github.com/xsuite/example_DA_study/tree/release/v0.1.0 and IBS scripts from F. Antoniou
-# Compatible with tree_maker v0.1.0, submission to htcondor, lsf and slurm supported.
+### Compatible with tree_maker v0.1.0, submission to htcondor, lsf and slurm supported.

-# Some simple steps

 ### Installation instructions